 Did you know that fat has twice as much energy per gram as carbs?
 It’s true!
-Countless keto fans have already discovered what it feels like to use energy-abundant fat to power through their day, but energy use aside, the ketogenic diet is simply becoming more and more popular.
+Countless keto diet fans have already discovered what it feels like to use energy-abundant fat to power through their day, but energy use aside, the ketogenic diet is simply becoming more and more popular.
 Today, thousands have turned to the keto lifestyle for its compelling weight loss benefits and even greater potential health effects.

-Keto converts already know that the most important step is entering ketosis.
+Keto converts already know that the most important step is entering a state of ketosis.
 Once an individual passes through, their body will begin burning fat to produce energy-boosting ketones, but beginning the cycle can be quite the uphill battle.
 Typically, individuals must abide by a heavily restrictive diet and lean on a combination of fasting and exercise to enter ketosis.

 This challenging process has often placed the benefits of ketosis out of reach for many.

-Luckily, innovative companies have created ketone-boosting drinks that make the benefits of ketosis easily accessible to everyone, including those who struggle with dieting or are often just too busy for extended workouts.
+Luckily, innovative companies have created BHB ketone-boosting drinks that make the benefits of ketosis easily accessible to everyone, including those who struggle with dieting or are often just too busy for extended workouts.

 What are Endogenous Ketones?